twilio/terraform-provider-twilio/README.md

 # Twilio Terraform Provider

+## Project Status

-**:warning: Note: Issues are currently closed on this repo as we are not quite ready for feedback.
-Thanks!**
+:warning: This project is currently in **PILOT** and under active development.
+Issues are currently closed as we are not quite ready for feedback.
+If you would like to participate in the pilot, please sign up for [Twilio Insiders](https://twil.io/insiders).

 ## Requirements